airswap/airswap-about/instant/run-a-maker.md

 | `getSignerSideOrder` | An order that includes the amount you would send.
 The taker is **selling** to you.        |

 See the [API Reference](./api-reference.md) for method details.

-{% hint style="warning" %}
-Reference server implementations are in the works.
-{% endhint %}

 # Approve Your Tokens